• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 The last time seen in the spring of 1941 in Minsk prison.

 After German attack on 22.06.1941 of their erstwhile ally, Russians, and „amnesty” in 08.1941 for Poles held in Russian prisons and camps, was not released.
 Perhaps was then in one of the camps in the far north, near Murmansk.
-The Murmansk region was attacked from the west by the Germans and Finns and basically cut off from the world — although the Russians defended access to Murmansk, perhaps did not manage to leave in time to join the forming Polish army under the command of Gen. Anders in the south of Russia.
+The Murmansk region was attacked from the west by the Germans and Finns and basically cut off from the world — although the Russians successfully defended the access road to Murmansk, perhaps did not manage to leave in time to join the Polish army forming under the command of Gen. Anders in the south of Russia.
 Remained and perished in one of the Russian concentration camps, in unknown circumstances.

 alt. details of death